gabrieltempass/streamlit-navigation-bar/CONTRIBUTING.md

 and then wait for a positive response.
 If there is no issue for it yet, create it first.
 This helps make sure:

-* Two people aren't working on the same thing.
+* Two people aren't working on the same thing
-* This is something the project's maintainers believe should be implemented or fixed.
+* This is something the project's maintainers believe should be implemented or fixed
-* Any API, UI, or deeper architectural changes that need to be implemented have been fully thought through by the project's maintainers.
+* Any API, UI, or deeper architectural changes that need to be implemented have been fully thought through by the project's maintainers
 * Your time is well spent!

 ## Style guide